python/devguide/index.rst

 There are other Python implementations, each with a different focus.
 Like CPython, they always have more things they would like to do than they have developers to work on them.
-Some major example that may be of interest are:
+Some major examples that may be of interest are:

 * PyPy_: A Python interpreter focused on high speed (JIT-compiled) operation on major platforms